Sunikka/Tasklist_backend/README.md

 ## Development environment:
 I ran the Go backend on the host, while a MySQL Docker container from the official image (https://hub.docker.com/_/mysql) served as the database server.
 The file 'dotenvBase.txt' has a field for every environment variable necessary for running the application.
-You just need to populate the fields and rename the file to '.env'.

 ## Endpoints
 ### /login